simple-is-awesome/simple/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/simple-is-awesome/simple)

-more information such as setting environment variables, please visit [this part of the project docs](https://docs.njxzc.top/docs/usage/vercel-deploy/).
+More information such as setting environment variables, please visit [this part of the project docs](https://docs.njxzc.top/docs/usage/vercel-deploy/).

-## 2、Vercel Deploy
+### 2、Netlify Deploy

-Deploy the example with Netlify
+Deploy the example with Netlify.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/simple-is-awesome/simple)

-more information such as setting environment variables, please visit [this part of the project docs](https://docs.njxzc.top/docs/usage/netlify-deploy/).
+More information such as setting environment variables, please visit [this part of the project docs](https://docs.njxzc.top/docs/usage/netlify-deploy/).

-## 3、Docker Compose deployment
+### 3、Docker Compose deployment

 You can visit [this part of the project docs](https://docs.njxzc.top/docs/usage/selfhosted-deploy) to learn more.

 ## Todo

-- [ ] refactor js code to ts

 - [ ] Youtube and Bilibili Video demonstration

+- [ ] Refactor js code to ts

 ## License